mainmatter/gerust/README.md

 ## Creating a new project

-A new project is created with the `pace` command, e.g.:
+A new project is created with the `gerust` command, e.g.:

 ```
-pace my-app
+gerust my-app
 ```

-By default, Pacesetter will generate an empty project with the complete project structure as described below but without any actual entities, controllers, etc. If you're just getting started looking at Pacesetter, creating a full project, complete with example implementations of all concepts via `--full` might be a better starting point:
+By default, Gerust will generate an empty project with the complete project structure as described below but without any actual entities, controllers, etc. If you're just getting started looking at Gerust, creating a full project, complete with example implementations of all concepts via `--full` might be a better starting point:

 ```
-pace my-app --full
+gerust my-app --full
 ```

 For projects that do not need database access, there is also the `--minimal` option that will generate a project without any of the concepts and structure related to database access – no `db` crate, no [sqlx](https://crates.io/crates/sqlx) dependency.

 ## Project Structure

-Pacesetter uses [Cargo workspaces](https://doc.rust-lang.org/book/ch14-03-cargo-workspaces.html) to separate distinct parts of the system into separate crates:
+Gerust uses [Cargo workspaces](https://doc.rust-lang.org/book/ch14-03-cargo-workspaces.html) to separate distinct parts of the system into separate crates:

 ```
 .